 3 Things to consider while choosing PCI Penetration Testing Provider?

 During your search for pentest providers, you will come across a lot of companies that provide this service.
 This can be a good thing, as you will have plenty of options.

 However, it also means that you will have to make a considerable effort to sort the wheat from the chaff.
 Therefore, in the following lines, we will outline 3 things you should consider when choosing a Penetration Testing Service Provider.

-1. Experienced Security Experts: Penetration testers need to be experts in their field.
+1. Remediation Assistance: With penetration testers who are experts in their field, collaborating to fix vulnerabilities is made easy.
 You will find a large number of service providers in the market, but you need to confirm that they are well-versed in providing this service to you.

 2. Check the Service Level Agreement: A good service level agreement will have all the details about the testing methodology, deliverables, and exclusions.
 This will help you to understand the service quality and the time period for which you are going to get the service.

 3. Reputation: Before choosing a service provider, you should research their reputation and reviews.
 Check out their past projects and talk to their previous or existing clients.

 4. Continuous Scanning: Ensure the company provides continuous scans to ensure that any vulnerabilities arising from new features or patches are found quickly.
 Continuous scans are also important to maintain compliance with regulatory standards like PCI-DSS and HIPAA.